Features, pricing, ratings, and pros and cons, compared head to head.

-Havoc Framework is a free offensive security tool.
-How to Write Malleable C2 Profiles for Cobalt Strike is a free offensive security tool.
-Compare features, ratings, integrations, and community reviews side by side to find the best offensive security fit for your security stack.
+Havoc Framework is a free red-team & adversary emulation tool.
+How to Write Malleable C2 Profiles for Cobalt Strike is a free red-team & adversary emulation tool.
+Compare features, ratings, integrations, and community reviews side by side to find the best red-team & adversary emulation fit for your security stack.
+Independent and vendor-neutral: we never sell rankings.

 Based on our analysis of NIST CSF 2.0 coverage, core features, company size fit, deployment model, here is our conclusion: